Last updated on May 14th, 2020 at 10:35 am

 Note: I recommend wearing shorts and maybe even a t-shirt over your swimsuit for both cave excursions to minimise the chance of getting cut on rocks.

-Smiley Lake House
+Smiley Raft House

 While it’s not luxurious by any means, the Smiley Lake House is well equipped and tidy for an accommodation floating on a remote lake in a national park.